-Parents are sent a copy of the College Bulletin each Friday during term time via the Parent Portal or iSAMS app.
-This contains details of students' achievements, as well as links to all letters and forthcoming events.
-In addition, the website has live feeds for all news items and current events are publicised via the College Twitter feed.
+Parents and carers are sent by email the Weekly Bulletin every Friday afternoon during term time.
+This includes a summary from the Headmaster, college news from the week, links to important letters and key dates for upcoming events.
+In addition, the website has live feeds for all news items and current events are publicised via the College's social media channels.